Emmanuel-Melon/inspirers/README.md

 ## App capabilities

 A user will be able to create journeys made up of specific achievable tasks and set up a routine they can follow, this will enable the user to reach their goals, change their habits and master the art of success.
 And thus ultimately create a better version of themselves.

+Are you ready to find out what you're truly capable of?
+The journey begins here , at Inspirers.